oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 # 6. Tests <a id='tests'></a>

-The following three subsections list a number of tests which all will have a short description and an excerpt of an example which fails the test.
+The first three subsections list a number of tests which all will have a short description and an excerpt of an example which fails the test.
+The forth subsection groups tests into preset.

 ## 6.1 Mandatory Tests <a id='mandatory-tests'></a>